Nuclear Professionalism Standard®

 Applicants for professional registration must be current NI Members or Fellows, or simultaneously applying for NI Member or Fellow.

-If you are already a Member or Fellow and wish to apply for professional registration only, please contact applications@nuclearinst.com.
+If you are already a Member or Fellow and wish to apply for professional registration only, download this form (MF5) and return it with the relevant RF-X registration application form (and if necessary the relevant MFER-X form).

 Otherwise, simply complete and submit the relevant form from the list below alongside your MF1, MF2 or MF3 application: